Ryan Stock

-The Jim Rose Circus

-Stock was also featured on the 2003 reality series The Jim Rose Twisted Tour, where during an early episode he became a member of the traveling Jim Rose Circus in a staged audition for Jim Rose on the tour bus.
-He would use the alias Rupert while traveling with the circus.

-Stock is also an accomplished sleight of hand artist, showing many of his tricks and illusions along the tour.
-He also made a January 11, 2013 appearance on the Tonight Show with Jay Leno by swinging a 15-pound ham from an inserted meat hook through his nose and out his mouth, to the amusement of NBC's Al Roker during a "Meal or No Meal" sketch.
-In this show a panel of celebrity judges agree to give 3 invited people a free meal at a local restaurant in exchange for a quirky body stunt sketch they can do.
+Stock is a sleight of hand artist, showing many of his tricks and illusions along the tour.

 He currently holds 5 Guinness World Records.

 Stock pulled a 1696 kg 2002 Audi Quattro 6.38m in 20.53 seconds, while having a sword inserted into his esophagus.
 Two chains were attached between the vehicle's chassis and the sword's hilt.
-Stock currently holds the world record for "Heaviest Vehicle pull by a sword swallower" as of November 26, 2008,as verified by Guinness World Records.
+Stock currently holds the world record for "Heaviest Vehicle pull by a sword swallower" as of November 26, 2008, as verified by Guinness World Records.

 He holds the record for "The heaviest vehicle pulled using a hook through the nasal cavity and out of the mouth", The automobile weighed 725.0 kg (1598.35 lb), and Stock's attempt at the record was televised on the 'Lo Show dei Record' in Rome, Italy, on 21 March 2012.

 He previously held the record for "Most drink can tops torn off with the teeth".
-Stock broke the record on the March third broadcast of "Guinness World Records Gone Wild", tearing through eleven drink cans in just under the sixty second mark, he was compared to "A Beaver with a taste for aluminum" by the show's hosts.
+Stock broke the record on the March third broadcast of "Guinness World Records Gone Wild", tearing through eleven drink cans in just under the sixty second mark.
+He was compared to "A Beaver with a taste for aluminum" by the show's hosts.
 This record was beat on June 22, 2020 by professional MMA fighter Chuck "The Energiza" Mady on the Podcast 2 Dudes & a Mike.
 Chuck was able to tear through 24 cans in 60 seconds.

 In 2014 Stock broke two world records in Edmonton, Alberta Canada.
 He now holds the record for "most blowtorches extinguished on the tongue in one minute."
 The previous record was 27, Stock extinguished 40.
 He also holds the record for "The heaviest weight lifted by hooks in the forearms." and lifted two cement blocks weighing 70 lbs (31.75 kg).